 Interested applicants should submit their:

-- cover letter and resume/CV to firstname.lastname@example.org
+- cover letter, resume, and minimally 3 professional or academic references to firstname.lastname@example.org

 ***NOTE: Please reference the job title that you are applying for in the Subject line of the e-mail.